torrejonv/teranode/docs/developerSetup.md

 # 🖥 Developer Setup - Pre-requisites and Installation

-This guide assists you in setting up the UBSV node project on your machine.
+This guide assists you in setting up the Teranode project on your machine.
 The below assumes you are running a recent version of Mac OS.

 1. [Install Go](#1-install-go)